 More companies today, large and small, are turning to DevOps as indicated by a recent DevOps adoption survey by Puppet Labs of over 4,000 IT professionals across a wide variety of companies in over 90 countries.
-Over 63% of the respondents have implemented DevOps since the 2011, representing a 26 percent increase in adoption.
+Over 63 percent of the respondents have implemented DevOps since the 2011, representing a 26 percent increase in adoption.

-Several years ago, John Willis, currently an Evangelist at Docker Inc., coined the acronym CAMS, which stands for Culture, Automation, Measurement and Sharing, as key principles and components of DevOps.
+Several years ago, John Willis, currently an evangelist at Docker Inc., coined the acronym CAMS, which stands for Culture, Automation, Measurement and Sharing, as key principles and components of DevOps.
 While each of these is essential and important, it is the required changes in cultural and organizational changes that appear to be undervalued and overlooked when organizations embark on the DevOps journey.

 Conway’s Law states, “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.”
 This well-known and time proven theorem states that systems are designed and delivered in ways that echo their organizational structure.
-Given this, it is imperative that organizations are structured accordingly to facilitate the DevOps process.
+Given this, it is imperative organizations are structured accordingly to facilitate the DevOps process.

 The team should truly be cross-functional, drawing from organizations and teams that in the past have been separated only because of their underlying organizational structure.
 It is this team that will be responsible for taking the application and functionality from inception to production.
-This team will own and be responsible for this application and ensure that it is delivering real value to the end user.
-Additionally, it is this team that will form the relationship with the user community, build trust, and gain a true understanding and appreciation of the user’s domain.
-It is this type of team and organizational structure that can support the DevOps mantra - “you build it, you run it”.
+This team will own and be responsible for this application and ensure it is delivering real value to the end user.
+Additionally, it is this team that will form the relationship with the user community, build trust and gain a true understanding and appreciation of the user’s domain.
+It is this type of team and organizational structure that can support the DevOps mantra “you build it, you run it."

 While organizations can expect to see significant improvement in the process of delivering value to the end user with DevOps, DevOps itself is lacking in terms of the level of granularity in the delivery process.
 While DevOps offers the potential for greater stability, higher quality, increased responsiveness on product issues, and closer customer relationships, it still suffers from pushing the same large application out to the user.

-Enter Agile methodologies.
-Agile methodologies such as Scrum, SAFe, and KanBan, offer the ability to break down the delivery cycle into smaller, more manageable chunks of work and incorporate user feedback early and often.
+Enter agile methodologies.
+Agile methodologies such as scrum, SAFe, and KanBan, offer the ability to break down the delivery cycle into smaller, more manageable chunks of work and incorporate user feedback early and often.

-The fundamental advantage is that development can proceed forward without having to deliver all the requirements up front for the application or for a specific function.
+The fundamental advantage is development can proceed forward without having to deliver all the requirements up front for the application or for a specific function.
 This allows useful functionality to be delivered to the end user faster, and while incomplete, allows the user to provide key feedback to the development process.

 This feedback is vital in that it allows the development team to make small, incremental adjustments in the direction of the product allowing the team to vector to the best solution.
 This situation is similar to driving a car.
 If you were taking a trip across the country, while you certainly would have the general direction and route mapped out, there are thousands of small adjustments you make along the way.
 Can you imagine turning the wheel every 30 miles, or going through city traffic ignoring rush hour traffic simply because that is what was decided hundreds of miles ago?
 In fact, we make thousands of adjustments along the way to navigate the winding road and ensure we are on the best route considering the conditions.